chenyil6/chenyil6.github.io/_pages/publications.md

 ### 2025
+* **Huiyi Chen**, Jiawei Peng, Dehai Min, Changchang Sun, Kaijie Chen, Yan Yan, Xu Yang, Lu Cheng.
+[MVI-Bench: A Comprehensive Benchmark for Evaluating Robustness to  Misleading Visual Inputs in LVLMs](https://arxiv.org/pdf/2511.14159) (Preprinted, submitted to CVPR 2026)

+The paper proposes MVI-Bench, the first comprehensive benchmark designed for evaluating how Misleading Visual Inputs undermine the robustness of LVLMs.
+Empirical results across 18 state-of-the-art LVLMs uncover pronounced vulnerabilities to misleading visual inputs, and in-depth analyses provide actionable insights that can guide the development of more reliable and robust LVLMs.

 * **Huiyi Chen**, Jiawei Peng, Kaihua Tang, Xin Geng, Xu Yang.
-Enhancing Multimodal In-Context Learning for Image Classification through Coreset Optimization (ACMMM 2025, Poster).
+[Enhancing Multimodal In-Context Learning for Image Classification through Coreset Optimization](https://arxiv.org/pdf/2504.14200)(ACMMM 2025, Oral).

 The paper proposes a novel coreset construction framework, KeCO, for image classification tasks, aimed at enhancing the in-context learning capabilities of Large Vision-Language Models.
 KeCO leverages untapped data from the support set to aggregate category-relevant information into the coreset via feature-level updates.
 Notably, KeCO achieves strong performance in a simulated online scenario, demonstrating its practical applicability.